 Bug Bombs: Are They Effective?

 Plenty of residents from the Triangle area think that total release foggers are an easy and quick fix for their pest infestation problems.
 Unfortunately, it is not what many people think; its effectiveness depends on how the users utilize it.
 It can wipe out a few pests, not all of them.
 Because of this, it is important to know when to use it and when to use other methods instead, like calling a professional pest control company specializing in killing bugs so you don't have to.
-Companies like Go-Forth Pest Control.
+Companies like Go-Forth Home Services.

 Incorrectly using bug bombs can be outright disastrous.
 There are many reported cases of fires that ignite due to bug bomb misuse.
 It can also cause gastrointestinal and respiratory ailments, which can be deadly to children and the elderly.
 So if you plan on using bug bombs, read the label first.